xXTurnerLP/mc-server-manager/README.md

 Features |
 -------- |
-Killing entities and group of entities |
+Killing entities and groups of entities |
 Server scheduler to schedule commands and server shutdowns |

 ## Documentation